Ddystopia/extend_mut/README.md

 `extend_mut` is designed to be safe, while `extend_mut_async` is inherently unsafe due to the lack of linear types in Rust.
 When using `extend_mut_async`, ensure that the returned future is fully awaited before being dropped.
-Violating this requirement will cause the process to abort.